Zeichenstaub: History, structure and music

 Each movement is dedicated to "its own sound-world".
 The first movement in Doric mode, opens with rising fifths, set against syncopated open fifths.
-The second movement is in harmonics, pizzicato and glissandi.
+The second movement is in harmonics, pizzicato and glissandi in a dialogue.
 The third movement reflects the painting technique of Pointillism in pizzicato.
 The final movement is a moto perpetuo, "the material continually transforms and re-invents itself with an urgency and rhythmic drive that finally leads the work to an energetic close".

 Performances and publishing

 The premiere was played in Arnstadt on 18 September 2010, with the composer as the cellist.
 The UK premiere was performed and first recorded on 9 October 2012 at Highgate School by members of the Münchner Philharmoniker Clément Courtin and Konstantin Sellheim, with the composer, celebrating his 50th birthday.